Total harmonic distortion: Interpretation

-For many purposes different types of harmonics are not equivalent.
-For instance, crossover distortion at a given THD is much more audible than clipping distortion at the same THD, since the harmonics produced by crossover distortion are nearly as strong at higher frequency harmonics, such as 10x to 20x the fundamental, as they are at lower-frequency harmonics like 3x or 5x the fundamental.
+For many purposes, different types of harmonics are not equivalent.
+For instance, crossover distortion at a given THD is much more audible than clipping distortion at the same THD, since the harmonics produced by crossover distortion are nearly as strong at higher-frequency harmonics, such as 10× to 20× the fundamental, as they are at lower-frequency harmonics like 3× or 5× the fundamental.
 Those harmonics appearing far away in frequency from a fundamental (desired signal) are not as easily masked by that fundamental.
-In contrast, at the onset of clipping, harmonics first appear at low order frequencies and gradually start to occupy higher frequency harmonics.
-A single THD number is therefore inadequate to specify audibility, and must be interpreted with care.
-Taking THD measurements at different output levels would expose whether the distortion is clipping (which decreases with an decreasing level) or crossover (which stays constant with varying output level, and thus is a greater percentage of the sound produced at low volumes).
+In contrast, at the onset of clipping, harmonics first appear at low-order frequencies and gradually start to occupy higher-frequency harmonics.
+A single THD number is therefore inadequate to specify audibility and must be interpreted with care.
+Taking THD measurements at different output levels would expose whether the distortion is clipping (which decreases with a decreasing level) or crossover (which stays constant with varying output level, and thus is a greater percentage of the sound produced at low volumes).

-THD is an summation of a number of harmonics equally weighted, even though research performed decades ago identifies that lower order harmonics are harder to hear at the same level, compared with higher order ones.
-In addition, even order harmonics are said to be generally harder to hear than odd order.
-A number of formulas that attempt to correlate THD with actual audibility have been published, but none have gained mainstream use.
+THD is a summation of a number of harmonics equally weighted, even though research performed decades ago identifies that lower-order harmonics are harder to hear at the same level, compared with higher-order ones.
+In addition, even-order harmonics are said to be generally harder to hear than odd-order.
+A number of methods have been developed to estimate the actual audibility of THD, used to quantify crossover distortion or loudspeaker rub and buzz, such as "high-order harmonic distortion" (HOHD) or "higher harmonic distortion" (HHD) which measures only the 10th and higher harmonics, or metrics that apply psychoacoustic loudness curves to the residual.